 Being rejected is one of our deepest human fears.
 Biologically wired with a longing to belong, we fear being seen in a critical way.
 We’re anxious about the prospect of being cut off, demeaned, or isolated.
 We fear being alone.
 Continue reading Exploring your full sexual potential, part 20: Fear of Rejection

 Thirty years ago, Dr. Leonard Shengold MD, introduced the concept of “soul murder” to the world of psycho-analytically based therapy.
 His insights in the book “Soul Murder” (1989) were well acclaimed, and also prove to be useful as a uniting concept that explains why men with same-sex attractions can on the one hand be close to women, but on the other hand fail to fall in love with them.
 Let us follow his narrative on the way in which the authentic male child cannot be found any more at an adult level, lost in the mists of time.
-Continue reading Exploring your full sexual potential, part 9: Where did my soul go?
+Continue reading Exploring your full sexual potential, part 9: Soul Murder

 In his answers to the self-help questionnaire, Gregor from Ukraine sent me an array of traumatic memories of his boyhood on the farm where he grew up.
 As a child, he felt isolated and grew up to become extremely uncomfortable with the outside world.
 His fear of his peers is an issue which is seen very often in men struggling with same-sex attractions.
 We will show his answers, and then review them in relationship to (1) role of the father, (2) the role of the mother, (3) the role of peers and (4) Gregor’s anger and fear issues.
 Continue reading Exploring your full sexual potential, part 8: The fear issue